 The duration of the doctoral program is 4 years.

-Extension requests must be submitted before the relevant deadline, signed by the director of the thesis (and co-director if applicable). they should be validated by the director of the program and the dean of the Doctoral School.
+Extension requests must be submitted before the relevant deadline, signed by the thesis director (and co-director if applicable).
+They should be validated by the program director and EDOC.

 The EDAR committee evaluates applications from PhD candidates three times a year.
-Candidates deemed eligible based on scientific merit may begin their dissertation once they have found a supervisor.
+Candidates deemed eligible based on scientific merit may begin their thesis once they have found a thesis director.

-Completion of a dissertation typically takes 48 months:
+Completion of a thesis typically takes 48 months:

-- A first, qualifying year during which the student takes courses at EDAR (4 ETCS credits), finds a dissertation supervisor, develops a research plan under the latter’s guidance and defends it at the qualifying exam.
+- A first, qualifying year during which the student takes courses at EDAR (4 ETCS credits), finds a thesis director, develops a research plan under the latter’s guidance and defends it at the candidcy exam.

-- Three years during which the student does dissertation work and takes courses at EDAR (10 ECTS credits).
+- Three years during which the student does thesis work and takes courses at EDAR (10 ECTS credits).

-- Students have 36 months in which to complete their dissertation after successfully passing the qualifying exam, but may defend it prior to this deadline (however, not before 24 months after immatriculation).
+- Students have 36 months in which to complete their thesis after successfully passing the candidacy exam, but may defend it prior to this deadline (however, not before 24 months after immatriculation).

-PhD students and their supervisors must submit an annual progress report to EDAR.
-This report describes the progress and quality of the work, for which the supervisor takes personal responsibility.
+PhD students and their thesis directors must submit an annual progress report to EDAR.
+This report describes the progress and quality of the work, for which the thesis director takes personal responsibility.

-If a dissertation does not progress as expected, or the supervisor has doubts regarding the quality of the work, the annual report is an opportunity for him or her to bring the matter to EDAR’s attention.
+If a thesis does not progress as expected, or the thesis director has doubts regarding the quality of the work, the annual report is an opportunity for him or her to bring the matter to EDAR’s attention.